Malenefk/MachineLearning_GroupBME/README.md

 - LLM folder.
 Contains information about the usage of ChatGPT in our project.
 - A requirements text file.
 - Final Project.
 Contains a PDF of the finale report.

+# Project 2 includes:
+- Readme
+- Code folder that contains the following:
+  - Notebooks including plots.
+  - Python files containing the used functions.
+- LLM folder.
+Contains information about the usage of ChatGPT in our project.
+- A requirements text file.
+- Final Project.
+Contains a PDF of the finale report.